rma945/keycloack-saritasa-theme/readme.md

 Change **mainApp** variable in  **saritasa/account/theme.properties** to your main application group name, and this group will be always at first place in dashboard.

+### Hide application for users without assigned roles

+If you don't want to show applications to a users that don't have access to this apps - you can enable **hideAppWithoutRoles=true** parameter in **saritasa/account/theme.properties** file.
+And after that, user will see application, only if his have assigned role for this app.

 ### Hide unused application

-Add **hide** word in client description field and this application will not show in applications dashboard.
+If you need to a hide specific application - add **hide** word in client description field and this application will not show in applications dashboard.

 ### Other changes